hcs42/cowboy_tutorial_webchat/README.md

-# Warning: This example uses an old version of cowboy, an old version of rebar and an old version of Erlang.
+# Warning: This tutorial uses an old version of cowboy, an old version of rebar and an old version of Erlang.
 It doesn't work with new versions.

 Cowboy chat tutorial
 --------------------